m5vnv4sjvtc/automated-robustness-supplementary/README.md

 ```

 We use some inductive datatypes to ascribe information to each event such
-as the location accessed, value read and access type -
+as the location accessed, value accessed and access type -

 ```
 (declare-datatypes () ((EventType R W U F)))              ; Type of access